The ngtcp2 programmers’ guide

 wishes to resend data, it has to reopen streams and writes data again.

-See ngtcp2_conn_tls_early_data_rejected()
+See ngtcp2_conn_tls_early_data_rejected().

 Closing streams